Secondary city: Around the world

-The future of secondary cities
+Future

 In the future, secondary cities will have a strong influence on the economic development of countries.
 While the importance of secondary cities is increasingly recognised, growing inequalities are emerging between systems of cities and regions, with metropolitan areas often prospering at the expense of smaller cities and rural areas.
 Secondary cities are areas where experimental strategies and innovative planning can be tested.

 Networks are critical to improving the level of communications, exchange and movement among systems of secondary cities.
 Many networks will require investment in hard infrastructure, such as transport and communications, and soft infrastructure to facilitate greater economic, social, cultural and governance exchange.
 This involves building city, industry and firm partnerships, as well as collaborative governance and economic development.
 Collaboration is vital to finance hard and soft strategic infrastructure, through arrangements to share revenue as well as development, operating and maintenance costs.
 If enhanced connectivity is to be used as a strategy to support the economic development of secondary cities, policy makers must understand the need for integration of hard and soft connectivity elements, and how governments can facilitate their development.
 If the efficiency of secondary cities were to improve this could increase the GDP of many poor cities and rural regions.